ethersphere/bee-docs/docs/installation/install.md

  1. Set up the external signer for Bee, [Bee Clef](/docs/installation/bee-clef).
 (Recommended)
  2. Install Bee and set it up to run as a service.
  3. Configure Bee.
- 4. [Fund your node](/docs/installation/fund-your-node) with XDAI and BZZ
+ 4. [Fund your node](/docs/installation/fund-your-node) with XDAI and BZZ for the mainnet and gETH and gBZZ for our testnet.
  5. Wait for your chequebook transactions to complete and batch store to update.
  6. Check Bee is working.